sethgonzales/ChemEd_Simulations/README.md

 * 9:40: begin refactor of click and delete to form factory functions
 * 10:20: change selection to HOC
 * 11:00: undo like all of my work today...start again
-* 11:00: I FINALLY DID IT... can delete elements now with backspace
+* 12:00: I FINALLY DID IT... can delete elements now with backspace
+* 12:30: refactor clone so that it is in parent object

 # _ChemEd Simulations_